Tarlac State University: Publication

 The predominant media outlet on campus is The Work, a student-run newspaper and the official student publication of the university.
 The Work circulates its regular issue at least four times in an academic year and its literary folio, Obra, once per year.
 Formed in 1948, it is one of the leading student publications in the region with numerous awards from different journalism competitions.
 It is a member of the College Editors Guild of the Philippines (CEGP).
 TSU Bulletin, on the other hand, is published monthly by the Office of Public Affairs and Information (OPAI) supplemented by an online edition on the university website.

 In addition, each college runs its own student publication.
-The Oracle, The Blaze, Educators' Gazette, and other college publications usually release their regular issue every semester.
+The Oracle (College of Arts and Social Sciences), The Blaze (College of Business and Accountancy), Educators' Gazette (College of Education), The Bureaucrat (College of Public Administration and Governance) and other college publications usually release their regular issues every semester.

 Athletics

 TSU participates in SUC-III (State Universities and Colleges in Region III) Olympics annually.
 Most of the delegates are winners from the university intramurals.
 Those who win in the regional level qualify for the State Colleges and Universities Athletic Association (SCUAA) National Olympics.
 Moreover, TSU Firefox cheerleading team has been consistently qualifying to the National Cheerleading Championship (NCC) lately.
 In 2013, it won the third place in Cheerleading category under elite division.

 One of the priorities of the university is its athletes.
 The institution provides scholarship grants to the athletes who win gold, silver, and bronze medal during regional and national tournaments as exchange for their contribution to the university's achievements.